 NOTE 5.
-COLLATERAL LOANS PAYABLE
+COLLATERAL LOAN FACILITIES

-The Company has a collateral loan payable due to its primary clearing broker in New York, Bank of New York Mellon (BNY Mellon).
+The Company has a collateral loan facility with its primary clearing broker in New York, Bank of New York Mellon (BNY Mellon).
 This credit facility provides for borrowings up to \$100,000,000, and is due on demand.
-The loan is collateralized by securities owned or held as collateral by the Company and securities awaiting delivery on uncompleted transactions.
-At June 30, 2018, the loan balance was \$33,579,000, and bears interest at 3.25%.
+Borrowings are collateralized by securities owned or held as collateral by the Company and securities awaiting delivery on uncompleted transactions.
+There was no outstanding balance at June 30, 2021.

 Additionally, the Company has a secondary brokerage credit agreement with U.S. Bank National Association (U.S. Bank).
 This credit facility provides for borrowings up to \$50,000,000, and is due on demand.
 The collateral loan payable due to U.S. Bank is collateralized in the same manner as amounts due to the clearing broker.
 The collateral is pledged to U.S. Bank and held at the Depository Trust Company.
-There was no outstanding balance at June 30, 2018.
+There was no outstanding balance at June 30, 2021.